College Football Picks – Guide To College Football Betting

 Another popular college football future is wagering on which player will win the Heisman Trophy.
 Last year, Oklahoma quarterback Kyler Murray won the Heisman Trophy after opening at odds of 20/1.
 A $100 bet on Murray at those odds would have paid out $2,000, netting a profit of $2,100.

-College Football Prop Betting
+College Football Prop Betting Picks

-A season prop is how a player or team will perform overall in that year.
-You can bet whether or not teams make the college football playoffs or over/under how many wins they have at the end of the year.
+A college football season prop is how a player or team will perform overall in that year.
+You can wager on whether or not teams make the college football playoffs or over/under how many wins they have at the end of the year.
 If you wager on over Clemson 10.5 wins, the Tigers must record at least 11 victories for the bet to cash.
 It’s important to note that college football win totals are regular season victories only.
 Bowl games don’t count toward the win total.